 Classic Greek Salad Recipe

-We call it Greek salad, the Greeks have a far more exotic name for it actually: horiatiki or xoriatiki salad!
-The main ingredients are fresh tomatoes, cucumber, olives, feta cheese, onion and dried oregano.
-I traveled to Greece before and I also came across variations of this salad containing sliced green bell pepper, fresh and crunchy lettuce and capers.
+The main ingredients in this salad are fresh tomatoes, cucumber, olives, Greek feta cheese, raw red onion and dried oregano.
+I’ve been in Greece a couple of times before and I also came across versions of this Greek salad containing sliced green bell pepper, fresh and crunchy lettuce and pickled apple capers.

-Great lunch salad then because of all those fresh vegetables, I’ve said it before.
-But then it can easily be served as a side dish for pork, chicken or fish if you ask me!
+So then this is a great lunch salad because of all those fresh vegetables, I’ve said it before.
+But then it can easily be served as a side dish for a grilled pork, chicken or fish dinner if you ask me!

 - 12 cherry tomatoes